feluxe/sty/README.md

 ## Goal

-The idea is to provide a little style markup for python strings, which is decoupled from color palettes and rendering implementations.
+The idea is to provide a little style markup for python strings, which is decoupled from color palettes and terminal implementations.
 Why?
 Because string styling for command line apps is a common problem and it would be nice if there was a standard markup for it that is not bound to certain terminal implementations.

 If future terminal implementations require new escape sequences, you provide them to sty and leave the markup untouched.